 “Well, Niall, my True Self says A LOT of really bad words.”

-The one question people ask me is: “Now that you’ve got your culinary degree, what are you going to do?”
-I got this degree (really certificate… a degree would take an additional 3 years, no thank you) because I love the culinary arts.
+The one question people ask me is: “So you’ve finished your culinary internship and you have your degree, NOW what are you going to do?”
+I got this degree (really certificate… a degree would take an additional 3 years, thank you, but… no) because I love the culinary arts.
 I love this blog.
 I love the why behind what to do.

 I want to bring more value to your curious mind because you (like me) like to cook, and you love to eat good food.
 So now, I have a whole arsenal of mentor chefs over at Escoffier we can ask questions, probe their minds when something goes a miss in the kitchen, and tons of resource materials near at hand.
 Class might have just ended, but the journey has just begun.